 Draft available upon request.

-The Impact of Monthly Unconditional Cash on Food Security, Spending, and Consumption: Three Year Follow-Up Findings from the Baby's First Years Study (with Lisa A. Gennetian, Matthew Maury, Laura Stilwell, Katherine Magnuson, Greg J. Duncan, Nathan A. Fox, Sarah Halpern-Meekin, and Hirokazu Yoshikawa).
-SSRN Working Paper available here.
+The Impact of Monthly Unconditional Cash on Food Security, Spending, and Consumption Among Families with Low Income and Young Children (with Lisa A. Gennetian, Matthew Maury, Laura Stilwell, Katherine Magnuson, Kimberly G. Noble, Greg J. Duncan, Nathan A. Fox, Sarah Halpern-Meekin, and Hirokazu Yoshikawa)

-Shah, Hema & Lisa A. Gennetian.
-(2024).
 Unconditional Cash Transfers for Families with Children in the U.S.: A Scoping Review.
-Review of Economics of the Household, 22(2), 415-450.
+Review of Economics of the Household, 2024, 22(2), 415-450 (with Lisa A. Gennetian)

 NBER Working Paper w30965 available here.